To: Federal Aviation Administration (FAA) The U.S. Department of Transportation (DOT)

 Formal FAA Petition for Rulemaking

-We’ve submitted a comprehensive petition to the Federal Aviation Administration requesting changes to regulations that create unnecessary barriers for veteran aviation mechanics.
+We have submitted a comprehensive petition to the Federal Aviation Administration (FAA) requesting changes to regulations that create unnecessary barriers for veterans and military-trained aviation mechanics during veteran transition.

 Recognition of Military Experience

-Requesting the FAA to fully acknowledge and credit the extensive training and hands-on experience military aviation mechanics receive during their service.
+Requesting the FAA to fully acknowledge and credit the extensive training, military records, and hands-on experience military aviation mechanics receive during service to support veteran transition into the civilian aviation industry.

 Eliminate Redundant Testing

-Proposing to waive unnecessary oral & practical exams for veterans who have already demonstrated proficiency through years of military service.
+Proposing the removal of unnecessary oral and practical exams for veterans and military-trained aviation mechanics who have already demonstrated proficiency through years of military service.

 Direct A&P Testing Eligibility

-Creating a streamlined path for qualified veterans to take FAA written tests without redundant requirements or delays.
+Creating a streamlined pathway for qualified veterans to pursue FAA, Airframe & Powerplant (A&P) Certification, and testing without redundant requirements or delays.

 Update FAA Order 8900.1

-Modernizing regulations to reflect current military training standards and recognize all qualifying aviation MOS codes across service branches.
+Modernizing regulations to reflect current military training standards and recognize all qualifying aviation MOS codes across service branches for faster aviation certification and civilian Aircraft Mechanic career access.

 Read Or Download All Relevant Documents